 What to look for in SeptemberAutumn proper.

 The only record of Gannet was an immature bird in poor condition in 2008.
 The record count of 31 Grey Herons was in September 1997.
-3 Great White Egrets arrived together in 2018.
-A Cattle Egret turned up in 2018.
-One of the 3 records of Red-breasted Merganser was in September and one of the 2 records of Ring-necked Duck was in September 2000.
-There are 6 September records of Hobby and 4 September records of Osprey including the longest staying individuals.
+3 Great White Egrets arrived together in 2018 and individuals have been regular since then.
+2020 hosted a Cattle Egret, Glossy Ibis and a Spoonbill, not to mention another 3 Great White Egrets (and all on the same day!)
+One of the 3 records of Red-breasted Merganser was in September and one of the 5 records of Ring-necked Duck was in September 2000.
+There are 7 September records of Hobby and 4 September records of Osprey including the longest staying individuals.
 Waders are probable with Common Sandpiper and Green

 Sandpiper being the most likely.
 Several Greenshank